I have an old Pinnock and need help on how to use it /how to thread it/ an instruction manual. Can you help?

 Darn Cheap Fabrics – fantastic variety of fabric for dressmaking (and some for quilting) and huge choice of notions and trims.
 Staff are helpful and know what they are talking about.
 And they have a $2 per metre bargain table.

 GJ’s Discount Fabrics – quilting cotton heaven downstairs, dress and evening fabrics, remnants and dance/stretch fabrics in the back room.
 They have a wonderful workspace upstairs and often run classes or hire out the space.
 These ladies know their stuff.
 Minimal online presence – word of mouth seems to keep them extremely successful.

 Tessuti – great fabrics for clothing and extremely nice and knowledgeable staff.
 High end with prices to match but there is a lovely little remnants table that is always worth checking out.

-The Cloth Shop – I’ve only just been here and cannot believe that it has taken me so long to find and visit such an excellent fabric shop close to my home.
+The Cloth Shop – I am lucky to have such an excellent fabric shop close to my home.
 Beautiful wovens and stretch fabrics, not cheap, but special and so so nice.
-Terrific service too from women who are happy to share their knowledge of sewing and their product.
+Terrific service too from lovely women who are happy to share their knowledge of sewing and their product.
 I’ll be back again and again and again…

 Rathdowne Fabrics and Remnants – wide range, lots of stretch fabrics, and where Project Runway Australia go for their fabric.
 They have frequent remnant sales and receive lots of designer bolt ends.
 I particularly enjoy the selection of swimwear fabrics.